My.EOU Portal Current Students Faculty/Staff

 Q: Do I need to submit transcripts?

-A: Transcripts are not required to complete the non-admitted application.
+A: Transcripts are not required to complete the non-degree seeking application.
 Some courses have prerequisites restrictions to be met prior to registration.
 In those cases, you may contact the instructor with proof of completing the necessary courses.

-Q: Can I use financial aid as a non-admitted student?
+Q: Can I use financial aid as a non-degree seeking student?

 A: No, only admitted, degree-seeking students qualify to receive federal financial aid.